Certificates of Study

 Legal paraprofessionals fill a vital role as members of a legal team.
 Career opportunities for legal paraprofessionals are on the rise.
 Aside from placement in law firms opportunities also exist in the legal departments of major companies, banks, real estate offices, insurance firms, and government agencies.

 This online non-credit program is designed for adults of all types of backgrounds who are interested in pursuing a career in the legal field.
-The class allows you to study at your own pace through Gatlin Education.
+The class allows you to study at your own pace through Cengage Learning.
 For more information, contact the Continuing Education Office at 603-358-2290.

 Web Site Design